aslikeser/Residential-Property-Price-Forecasting/README.md

 <p align="center"><img src="image/2_readme_overview_image.png" width="800" " /></p>

+In the State of New Jersey, ranked among the top 10 costliest housing markets in the USA, saving for a 30% down payment on a 750 sq ft apartment takes approximately 7.2 years.
+This marks a notably shorter period compared to the 13.3 years observed in Istanbul over the last two years.

 ## Business Problem
 This project aims to leverage predictive analytics techniques on historical housing data to develop a robust machine learning model, enabling stakeholders to
 - anticipate future price trends,